EirGrid

 • Recognising the difference the board can make for stakeholders and society.

-• Exercising independent judgement and objectivity
+Exercising independent judgement and objectivity

 • Challenging and questioning, in a constructive manner, management performance and proposals;

+• Ensuring that there is no conflict of interest or perceived conflict of interest between our work for the company and any outside personal interest.
 A conflict of interest is any situation in which a director’s personal interests or loyalties could, or could be seen to, prevent the director from making a decision in the best interests of the company or where the influence of third parties could compromise or override independent judgement.
 Such personal interests may be direct or indirect and can include interests of a person connected to the director.
+In summary, directors must: - Disclose outside employment/business interests in potential conflict with the business of the company; and - Not be involved in outside employment/business interests in conflict or in potential conflict with the business of the company.2

-• Avoid the giving or receiving of corporate gifts, hospitality, preferential treatment or benefits which might affect or appear to affect the ability of the donor or the recipient to make independent judgement on business transactions; and
+• Avoiding the giving or receiving of corporate gifts, hospitality, preferential treatment or benefits which might affect or appear to affect the ability of the donor or the recipient to make independent judgement on business transactions; and

-• Fulfil all regulatory and statutory obligations imposed on the company
+Fulfilling all regulatory and statutory obligations imposed on the company

-• Conform with procedures laid down by the board in relation to conflict of interest situations, including in regard to acceptance of positions following employment and/or engagement by a State body that may give rise to the potential for conflicts of interest and to confidentiality concerns; and
+• Conforming with procedures laid down by the board in relation to conflict of interest situations, including in regard to acceptance of positions following employment and/or engagement by a State body that may give rise to the potential for conflicts of interest and to confidentiality concerns; and

-5. Acting with integrity
+3. Acting with integrity

-5.1 We will be open, truthful and honest in all our business dealings through:
+We will be open, truthful and honest in all our business dealings through:

-Adhering to the policy on board member expenses and leading by example by claiming expenses only as appropriate to business needs;
+• Adhering to the policy on board member expenses and leading by example by claiming expenses only as appropriate to business needs;

-Never engaging in bribery or corruption or conducting activities in breach of applicable economic sanctions; and
+• Never engaging in bribery or corruption or conducting activities in breach of applicable economic sanctions; and

-Complying with all applicable EirGrid policies.
+• Complying with all applicable EirGrid policies

-6. Treating all our stakeholders with respect
+4. Treating all our stakeholders with respect

-6.1 We respect each other, our employees, our contractors, the communities we engage with, our stakeholders and customers.
+We respect each other, our employees, our contractors, the communities we engage with, our stakeholders and customers.

 Respecting Each Other

-6.2 We question appropriately, have honest conversations, listen attentively and embrace diverse perspectives.
+• We question appropriately, have honest conversations, listen attentively and embrace diverse perspectives.

-6.3 We place the highest priority on promoting and preserving the health, safety and wellbeing of employees.
+• We place the highest priority on promoting and preserving the health, safety and wellbeing of employees.

-6.4 We value diversity of thought and experience in the board room.
+• We value diversity of thought and experience in the board room.

-6.5 We respect human and labour rights in all our operating activities.
+• We respect human and labour rights in all our operating activities.

 Respecting Our Communities

-6.6 We respect the communities and individuals that host grid infrastructure.
+• We respect the communities and individuals that host grid infrastructure.

-6.7 We work closely with communities, local farmers and landowners.
+• We work closely with communities, local farmers and landowners.

-6.8 We gain the trust of communities by listening attentively and being authentic in our communications.
+• We gain the trust of communities by listening attentively and being authentic in our communications.

-6.9 We encourage and support involvement in community activities.
+• We encourage and support involvement in community activities.

 Respecting the Environment

-6.10 We protect and sustain the natural environment.
+• We protect and sustain the natural environment.

-6.11 We will use our skills and experience to provide leadership for delivering a low-carbon, cost effective power system.
+• We will use our skills and experience to provide leadership for delivering a low-carbon, cost effective power system.

-7. Using information carefully
+5. Using information carefully

-7.1 We respect the confidential commercial information held by the company.
+• We respect the confidential commercial information held by the company.
 This would constitute material including but not limited to such as:

-• Commercially sensitive information (including, but not limited to, future plans or details of major organisational or other changes such as restructuring);
+- commercially sensitive information (including, but not limited to, future plans or details of major organisational or other changes such as restructuring);

-• Personal information; and
+- personal information; and

-• Information received in confidence by the public body.
+- information received in confidence by the public body.

-7.2 Observing appropriate prior consultation procedures with third parties where, exceptionally, it is proposed to release sensitive information in the public interest.
+• Observing appropriate prior consultation procedures with third parties where, exceptionally, it is proposed to release sensitive information in the public interest.

-7.4 Not disclosing confidential commercial information obtained while performing our duties in the company unless we are duly authorised by the company to do so or required to do so by law.
+• Not disclosing confidential commercial information obtained while performing our duties in the company unless we are duly authorised by the company to do so or required to do so by law.

 Specifically: